boc-tothefuture/boc-tothefuture.github.com/_posts/2016-08-17-news-openwhisk-uniq.md

 With the index created, Cloudant can now be quickly queried to see if a link already exists.

 # Filter news articles
-A custom Openwhisk action will be used to filter news articles to ensure they are unique.
+A custom Openwhisk action will be used to filter news articles to ensure uniqueness.
 This filter will be written in Javascript.

 ## Create a file called insert_article.js
 {% highlight shell %}